migueleci/XGBfnc/README.rst

 The xgbfnc package can be install using pip, the requirements will be automatically installed::

-  python3 -m pip install XGBfnc
+  python3 -m pip install xgbfnc

 The source code and examples can be found in the `GitHub repository <https://github.com/migueleci/XGBfnc>`_.